rancher/fleet-docs/docs/ref-fleet-yaml.md

 - a [go-getter URL](https://github.com/hashicorp/go-getter?tab=readme-ov-file#url-format),
   specified by `chart`.
 This can be used to download a tarball of the chart. go-getter also allows to download a chart from a Git repo.
-- OCI chart URL, specified by `chart`.
-This can be used to download a chart directly from a OCI server.
+- an OCI chart URL, specified by `chart`.
+This can be used to download a chart directly from an OCI server.
 It uses the Helm SDK to download the chart.
 - a Helm repository, specified by `repo` and optionally `version`.
 - an OCI Helm repository, specified by `repo` and optionally `version`.